imrushi/imrushi.github.io/content/posts/create-github-action.md

 {{< /code >}}
 <!-- prettier-ignore-end -->

-Once you satisfied with you testing.
-It is time for deploy.
+Once you are satisfied with your testing, It is time to deploy.

 ## Publishing the GitHub Action

-To publish GitHub Action to GitHub Marketplace your action repository should be public.
-Follow below steps to make it public:
+To publish GitHub Action to the GitHub Marketplace, your action repository should be public.
+Follow the below steps to make it public:

-- First create [git tag](https://git-scm.com/docs/git-tag) with version as per [semver](https://semver.org/). `git tag -a v1.0.0 -m "release message"`
+- First, create a [git tag](https://git-scm.com/docs/git-tag) with the version as per [semver](https://semver.org/). `git tag -a v1.0.0 -m "release message"`
-- Push tag to GitHub repo. `git push origin v1.0.0`
+- Push the tag to the GitHub repo. `git push origin v1.0.0`
-- On GitHub Repository go to Releases -> Create/Draft a new release
+- On the GitHub repository, go to Releases -> Create/Draft a new release.

-  - Mark with ✔️ Publish this Action to the GitHub Marketplace
+  - Mark with ✔️ Publish this Action to the GitHub Marketplace.
-  - It also show required things are done or not
+  - It also shows if the required things are done or not.
-  - Select Primary category and Another Category
+  - Select the primary category and another category.
   - Choose a tag -> select v1.0.0
   - Give Release title -> v1.0.0
-  - Provide Release Notes
+  - Provide Release Notes.
-  - If you want to provide any assets drag and drop in box
+  - If you want to provide any assets, drag and drop in the box.
-  - If your action is not production ready mark ✔️ Set as a pre-release
+  - If your action is not production-ready, mark ✔️ Set as a pre-release.
   - ✔️ Set as the latest release
-  - If everything looks good Hit **Publish release** button.
+  - If everything looks good, Hit the **Publish release** button.

-Congratulations your action is now available in GitHub Marketplace!
+Congratulations!
+Your action is now available in the GitHub Marketplace!

 [^1]: "Runner" refers to a virtual machine or container environment where your GitHub Action workflows are executed.